jeesung-ahn/jeesung-ahn.github.io/index.md

   <img class="proj-image" src="/assets/img/evaluation_findings.png" style="height: 100%; width: 100%; object-fit: contain">
   </div>
 <div class="column" markdown="1">
-In this study, we adopted Round Robin design where entire members of campus social groups were recruited.
+In this large-scale multi-disciplinary study, we adopted Round Robin design where entire members of campus social groups were recruited.
 Participants rated themselves and their peers' social status such as likability, attractiveness, and influence over others.
-Here, we asked three questions: 1) is there a discrepancy between social status that are evaluated by self *vs.* peers?; 2) would under (or over)-evaluating one's social status be associated with poorer mental health?; 3) would under (or over)-evaluating one's social status be associated with thinking more about *others'* thoughts and feelings?
+Here, I asked three questions: 1) is there a discrepancy between social status that is evaluated by self *vs.* peers?; 2) would under (or over)-evaluating one's social status be associated with poorer mental health?; 3) would under (or over)-evaluating one's social status be associated with thinking more about *others'* thoughts and feelings?
  </div>
 </div>
 <br>